ASHLEY SAUDER MILLER MIXED MEDIA PAINTINGS

 Brandy found her on Instagram and they became immediate social media buddies until finally Ashley brought dozens of pieces of her artwork to Asheville.
 Purchase her original artwork on large canvas, wood panels, and smaller original paintings at Silver River Chairs.
 Keep up with her work on Instagram.

-We are primarily educators and restoration weavers, but we couldn’t help setting aside a large area of our shop for visitors to wander through.
+Our free museum serves to educate our students and visitors to the River Arts District.
 Enjoy our rotating collection of 100+ woven chairs that showcase the diversity of the craft.
 We kept the workshop and classroom area open so you get to observe the weaving process.